2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ### The number of interpretations

-The first indicator that can be observed in a Bitcoin transaction is the total number of possible interpretations faced when analyzing it from an outside observer.
+The first indicator that can be observed in a Bitcoin transaction is the total number of possible interpretations that can be observed when analyzing it from an outside observer.
 Taking into account the values of the UTXOs involved in the transaction, this indicator shows the number of ways in which inputs can be associated with outputs.
-In other words, it determines the number of possible interpretations a transaction can elicit from the point of view of an outside observer analyzing it.
+In other words, it determines the number of possible interpretations a transaction can elicit from the perspective of an outside observer analyzing it.

 For example, a simple payment transaction with one input and two outputs will have only one interpretation: input #0 financed output #0 and output #1.
 There is no other possible interpretation: